NISYSLAB/Emory-BMI-GSoC/README.md

 Continued ACR accreditation of clinical MRI equipment requires weekly quality control reports to be submitted to ACR.
 These reports are based on measurements of elementary phantom image features which reflect the accuracy and stability of the scanner.
 Compliance with manual analysis and reporting options is problematic.
 A costly outsourcing option was deemed of questionable quality, and is no longer available.
 MRIQC aims to be a fully automated, workflow for analysis and certification of these data.

+**Current Status:** This is a new project, although a research prototype is currently implemented.

-The goal of the project is to develop a tool to automatically analyze and process key metrics/measurements from a series MRI phantom images.
+**Expected Outcomes:** The goal of the project is to develop a tool to automatically analyze and process key metrics/measurements from a series MRI phantom images.
 The measurements to be analyzed are well-defined and usually performed manually by an MRI technologist.
 So they just need to be automated.

-**Current Status:** This is a new project, although a research prototype is currently implemented.

 **Required Skills:** Python